perrybutler/rapid-platform/README.md

 1. Manually download and install the Rapid Platform plugin for your WordPress site
 2. Active the plugin via the WordPress admin dashboard
+3. That's it!
+All documentation and examples can be found at TheRapidPlatform.com

 You may also want to activate the sample config which gives a quick demonstration of how to add your own custom settings to the WordPress admin backend: